Thiagobub/BenfordLawForFraudDetection/README.md

 # BenfordLawForFraudDetection

-Code developed as an example of Newcomb-Benford's distribution applied to fraud detection on a dataset.
+C++ code developed on CodeBlocks IDE as an example of Newcomb-Benford's distribution applied to fraud detection on a dataset.